-It’s different than the idea of self-confidence, which has more to do with your ability to do something successfully.
+It’s different from self-confidence, which has more to do with your ability to do something successfully.

 Low self-esteem can keep you from enjoying your life.
 It can also keep you from socializing and maintaining friendships.

 Self-esteem is one of those intrinsic qualities that develop slowly over time.
-If you suffer from low self-esteem, everyone will notice it when you walk into a room.
 Those with low self-esteem might lack certain social skills, lack assertiveness, or even walk into a room with their shoulders slumped.
-Body language is a telltale sign as to how much self-esteem you genuinely have.
+Body language can sometimes be an indicator of how much self-esteem a person genuinely has.

 Those who walk into a room with a big smile and a confident, humble demeanor radiate confidence.
 These are qualities of someone with high self-esteem.

 In this article, we will explore what self-esteem is, its origins and roots, as well as some helpful tools and worksheets.

 Before you continue, we thought you might like to download our three Self-Compassion Exercises for free.
 These detailed, science-based exercises will not only help you increase the compassion and kindness you show yourself but will also give you the tools to help your clients, students, or employees show more compassion to themselves.

 - How Can Therapy Be Used to Build Self-Esteem?

 - Common Questions on the Topic

 - 8 Skills and Techniques to Add to Your Arsenal